RaddKatt/Python-Scripts/ATBS/04-Lists/_removeMethod.md

-# Remove value from a List
+# Removing values from a List

-`remove()` method - use when you know the value to be removed. `remove()` will delete the first match of that value from the list.
+`remove()` method - Use when you know the value to be removed. `remove()` will delete the first match of that value from the list.

 ```python
 >>> myList = ['coffee', 'tea', 'soda', 'beer']